Paresh10/foo_rails_api/README.md

 ## How to run rake tasks?
 * To see the list of all the tasks please run `rake --tasks`
 * For this specific api you should run `rake orders:sync_rewards` which will add the redards to each order based on given conditions
-* and `rake customers:sync_points` which will add the total and avg points to each customer

 ## How to run test